-Most people think memory is something you’re eitherpeople born with or not.
-But the truth is simpler: your brain remembers whatworks. you tell it to remember.
-These three tricks areyour easy, fast, and backedpeople by how the mind naturally works.
+Most people think memory is something you’re either born with or not.to But the truth is simpler: your brain remembers“Attach what you tell it to remember.
+These three tricks are easy,works fast, and backed by how the mind naturally works.

-Thisnaturally works because the mind remembers meaning, notwant noise.
-One clean sentence becomes a hook your memory can grab.
+YourThis works because theto mind remembers meaning, not noise.
+One clean sentence becomes a hookshape your memory can grab.

 Why it works: You compress information into a shape your brain can keep.